 This language is self-documented, and it is easy to understand even for non-technical people as it is the main objective of the COBOL design principle so that managers and other officials can easily understand the program, whereas the other high language programs are complex to understand by them.
-It is a very simple programming language without any pointers, user-defined functions, data types, and its main programming style is straightforward programming.
-It is easily applied to the complexity that lies in business logic needs to encode and program in this language.
+Furthermore, it is a very simple programming language without any pointers, user-defined functions, data types, and its main programming style is straightforward programming.
+Therefore, it is easily applied to the complexity that lies in business logic needs to encode and program in this language.

 How does COBOL make working easy?

-This language is very easy to use in the work environment due to its features such as self-documentation, easy to understand, the simple language without any complex structures.
+This language is very easy to use in the work environment due to its features such as self-documentation, easy-to-understand, and simple language without any complex structures.
 The applications are being used in past years.
 They are the long-lived application written in millions of code lines in this language in a sophisticated way so that the new programming languages can’t easily replace them.
-The code written in this language looks like written in a structured document where each line of codes specific to a certain purpose and it follows the structural hierarchy.
+The code written in this language looks like written in a structured document where each line of codes is specific to a certain purpose, and it follows the structural hierarchy.

 What can you do with COBOL?